CalebClapp/Specials.cc/README.md

 * Fix the expiration timer (was showing 20:xx when should have been 3:xx).
 * Create $debug variable to set $start and $end vars to far earlier / far later.
 * If start time is in next 3 hours, put entry in "Upcoming Specials" div.
-* Include Tablesorter function so entries can be sorted by price.
+* Get Tablesorter pagination working correctly.
 * Add address, phone number and tags to the restaurants for eventual filtering functionality.